jacobpad/jacobpad.github.io/_posts/2020-03-05-Unit-2-Build-Week-NBA-Salaries.md

 ## Random Forest

-I also managed to pull out a random forest model which came back with a validation accuracy of 46%.
+I also managed to pull off a random forest model which came back with a validation accuracy of 46%.

 ## XGBoost